 Kilcommons Law has the experience in representing both franchisors and franchisees in litigation, contract drafting and negotiation.
 Specifically, the Firm provides the following services:

 For the Franchisee: We carefully review the Disclosure Documents and Agreement and advise you to ensure your due diligence is complete and sound.
 In the event of disagreements with the franchisor, we will negotiate an amicable resolution, or pursue your remedies under the contract through arbitration or the courts.
 By unearthing disclosure oversights or misrepresentations in the Disclosure Document or Agreement, or violations of Federal or State statutes/regulations, we even the playing field for you.
-A franchise owner has likely invested a substantial portion of his or her assets in this business, so it is critically important to hire an attorney whom has honed these skills in franchise law.

 Let Kilcommons Law take the field for your franchise business.